Xochimilco Floating Gardens: How to Visit + What to Expect

 Xochimilco Boat Ride Cost

-While we’re on the topic of rates, there’s a lot of outdated and just plain bad information out there, so let’s clear that up now.
+There’s a lot of outdated and just plain bad information out there, so let’s clear that up now.

 The government sets the rate for Xochimilco tours, which is posted on an official sign at Nuevo Nativitas Xochimilco (see map, above).
 This isn’t the case at all embarcaderos, which is probably why so many people have reported paying much more than the published rate.